clan-lol/clan-core/docs/site/clanmodules/index.md

 ## Roles

+If the module declares to implement `features = [ "inventory" ]` then it MUST contain a roles directory.

-Each `.nix` file in the `roles` directory is added as a role to the service.
+Each `.nix` file in the `roles` directory is added as a role to the inventory service.

-Other files can be placed alongside the `.nix` files
+Other files can also be placed alongside the `.nix` files

 ```sh
 └── roles